Members

 cchiu10@student.ubc.ca

-PhD student, University of British Columbia,
+Co-op student, Undergrad students, University of British Columbia, Biomedical department

 Gio obtained his Bachelor’s degree in Agricultural Chemistry from the University of the Philippines in 2017 where he carried out research in the area of natural products chemistry.
 Afterwards, he worked as a research assistant in the Philippine’s Nuclear Research Institute where he studied radiation protection agents.
 In 2021, he started his graduate studies in chemistry under the supervision of Prof. Orlando Rojas, where he is trying to understand the compounds found in trees and how they can be utilized.